 13. I used to like roller coasters, but now I’m scared of them.
 Even so:

 14. I love amusement parks.
-My favorite ride of all time is Pirates of the Caribbean.
+My favorite ride of all time is the Haunted Mansion.

 15. I used to cry after my fiction writing class in college, because the criticism was so harsh.